saadbutt27/DSA/cpp_stl/readme.md

     * List
         - A sequntial container like vectors.
         - Internally implemented as Double Linked List.
 Can be pushed/emplaced or popped from front and back.
+        - Random access is not possible, such as li[3] will giev an error
         - initialization:
             - initialization of list can also be done like in vectors
         - Functions: